|This story first appeared in Adventures of Sword and Sorcery magazine. I hope to return to these characters someday.|

 three-story double doors of solid gold.
 Instead, we stood at

-the secret side entrance I had created in my youth.
+the secret side entrance I created in my youth.
 The glassy

-stone was warm where my fingers probed for the latch.
+stone warmed where my fingers probed for the latch.
 The door

 wasn't sealed with magic, for I lacked that power and magic was too